ieepirzy/PhySiLight-Tools/Packages/ieeLabTools/Documentation.md

 > Note: Adding a method to take covariance into account is planned for a future release.

 ## Working principle:
-After instantiation, the class immediately either assings the given `var` or automatically detects variables from `f` using the  `free_symbols()` method.
+After instantiation, the class immediately either assigns the given `var` or automatically detects variables from `f` using the  `free_symbols()` method.

 Then the class calculates the partial derivatives for each variable by looping over all entries in `var` and calling `sp.diff`.